 Meet Our Farmer

-Karen Vollmecke is owner, farmer and the driving force behind Vollmecke Orchards & CSA.
+Karen Vollmecke is owner, farmer and the driving force behind Vollmecke Farm & CSA.
 After graduation from the Longwood Gardens Professional Gardener Training Program, she worked in the horticultural industry until taking up farming full-time in 1989.
 Karen has over 30 years of growing experience!
 Her love of the land, nature, and all growing things is evident in the produce she raises.
 She has a passion for raising excellent food and connecting people to their food source.
 No surprise – she likes to cook too.

 Karen is a former board member of the Chester County Extension, Chester County Agricultural Development Council, and has served on various West Brandywine Township committees.
 She is a current member of the PA Vegetable Growers Association, the PA State Horticultural Society and the PA Sustainable Agriculture Association (PASA).
 She has served as the President of the Chester/Delaware County Fruit Growers Association.
 In 2006, Karen was recognized as Farmer of the Year by the Chester County Board of Commissioners.

 This area of Chester County was originally inhabited by the Delaware Band of native Americans.
 Even now we still find the occasional arrowhead on the farm property (especially while hoeing after a rain!)